 My number one gift this year is going to be handmade soaps.
 After a bit of a hiatus from making soaps, I got back into it.
 The main reason was that I had a hard time finding good soaps in Sweden.
 The sidekick is that I can give them as Christmas gifts.
 I will use local ingredients, goat milk in specific, and craft something that I hope my family and friends will enjoy.

-Another project of mine which might come in properly for next year are knitted dishcloths.
+Another project of mine, which might come in properly for next year, is knitted dishcloths.
 I only just finished my first ever knitting project, an orange oddly shaped piece with lots of holes, and I’m not confident yet to gift them to anyone.
 But if you’re more skilled than me, knitted dishcloths are awesome to give.

 Something I used to make with my grandma years ago is handmade paper.
 You can create cards, beautiful letters, pictures, and even paintings.
 It requires a bit of work but it’s well worth it.
 You can even incorporate dried flowers if you have them handy.
 Check out this video to learn how to make paper.